-Mini-cycle is the result of an insufficient amount of beneficial bacteria compared to the existing bioload in the tank.
+Mini-cycle (also know as New tank syndrome) is the result of an insufficient amount of beneficial bacteria compared to the existing bioload in the tank.

 We can often see mini-cycles in newly set-up aquariums when they are caused during the introductory phase by adding too many fish at once.

 That is why it is never recommended to fully stock the tank right after the cycling process.
 We have to keep in mind that the tank is not established and that the bacteria colony is not large enough yet to consume a lot of bioload.

 Although in a well-established tank it is a lot harder to cause these mini-cycles to occur, it can still happen if we remove some part of nitrifying bacterial colonies from the tank.